 - This entry is also marked by a check mark for added emphasis

-- The Storage column indicates whether the namespace has provision for web content storage as discussed in Adding static web content.
+- The File-Store column indicates whether the namespace has provision for web content storage as discussed in Adding static web content.
 There is also a second object storage bucket available for general use, not connected to the web.

 - The Production and Project columns become meaningful as you begin to define Nimbella projects and wish to tie namespaces to projects.